deejross/mydis-old/README.md

 - The only fields that should change between nodes are: `initial-advertise-peer-urls`, `listen-peer-urls`, and `name`.
 - While setting `initial-cluster-token` is optional, it's always a good idea to give each cluster a name.

-See Etcd's clustering guide for more information: https://coreos.com/etcd/docs/latest/op-guide/clustering.html
+See Etcd's [clustering guide](https://coreos.com/etcd/docs/latest/op-guide/clustering.html) for more information.

 Server API
 ----------